 Then, when you’re shopping in person, you can look for the contactless payment indicator (basically a sideways WiFi symbol), which means the point-of-sale (POS) terminal is equipped with near-field communication (NFC) technology and can accept mobile wallets.

 The process for completing the transaction will depend on which app you’re using:

-Easy peasy, right?
-You can also use your mobile wallet to get cash from ATMs, as many now offer cardless withdrawal options.
+You can often use your mobile wallet to get cash from ATMs, as many (but not all) now offer cardless withdrawal options.
 In some cases, you must have a bank account at the affiliated ATM for it to work: Chase ATMs, for example, are rumored to only allow Chase customers to perform cardless transactions.
 Bank of America ATMs, on the other hand, accept all debit cards for contactless withdrawals.

 Welcome to the future, right? …Not quite yet.